hymen81/UEFI-Game-FlappyBirdy/README.md

 ## What is it?
-- Implementing flappy bird by UEFI
+- Implementing flappy bird by UEFI(BIOS firmware)
  (in my free time :D)
 /////Code Bad Smell/////